maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-1.md

 "Next, introduce the main character and his idea: 'One of the most **vocal advocates** for a solution was a **solicitor** named Charles Pearson.
 His vision was to build an underground railway to **link** all the train **stations** that formed a **ring** around the city.
 This would **clear** the slums and **relocate** the workers.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 15 words in two columns to save space, showing only the word and its synonyms.
 For example: `word —— synonyms`."

 "End with a problem-solving question: 'Besides an underground railway, what other solution could have been **proposed** to solve London's **congested** streets?'"